What happens when educators and parents set high expectations for students?

 Steven R. Schrader, a language teacher in Japan, defines empowerment as “helping learners become aware that they can have an impact on their environment, and can exert some control over their circumstances.”
 Schrader writes that, when we use language to remind young people, especially those marginalized by society, of their potential, we give control over their circumstances back to them.

-Children’s Defense Fund founder Marian Wright Edelman has spoken about the powerful effect when students do envison success, exert control over their circumstances, and see the epiphany of their own power.
+Children’s Defense Fund founder Marian Wright Edelman has spoken about the powerful effect when students do envision success, exert control over their circumstances, and see the epiphany of their own power.

-In a July 2009 interview with Harvard University’s Charles Ogletree at the Aspen Institute, she argued that the present state of minority education in the U.S. may be worse than in the days of segregation, asserting that back then,
+In a July 2009 interview, she argued that the present state of minority education in the U.S. may be worse than in the days of segregation, asserting that back then,

 “We had teachers who had very high expectations....We were going to learn our tables, we were going to learn how to read.
 And we had this community buffer, because while the external world told us we weren’t important and couldn’t succeed, our parents said it wasn’t so … our teachers said it wasn’t so, our preacher said it wasn’t so, and so we knew it wasn’t so. … And we always were taught that we could change the world, and we had these role models everywhere.
 That’s missing today for so many of our children.”